igorlfs/nvim-dap-view/docs/src/routes/custom-views/+page.md

 If you are a regular user and you are missing a view, consider making a [feature request](https://github.com/igorlfs/nvim-dap-view/issues/new?template=feature_request.yml) instead of writing your own implementation.

 Writing a custom view is similar to writing a [custom button](control-bar#Custom-Buttons).
-A view consists of an ID and 6 fields:
+A view consists of an ID and 5 fields:

 1. A `label`, the string that will show up in the user's winbar
 2. A `short_label`, which is used when there's not enough space to display the whole winbar
 3. An `action` function to render the component
 4. A `keymap`, which will trigger the action
 5. A `buffer` function that will create a new buffer and return its `bufnr`
-6. A `filetype`, which is the filetype of the buffer

 The logic after the action is triggered is **not** handled by `nvim-dap-view`.